web-codegrammer/Plain-Js-Snake-Game/README.md

 # Plain-Js-Snake-Game

-A Simple Javascript based Snake Game developed using Plain browser JavaScript
+This is the code repostory of Simple Javascript based Snake Game developed using Plain browser JavaScript

 Setup:
 - Just ```Clone this code repoistory``` or ```download``` to your local machine